slatedocs/slate/source/index.html.md

    }
    ```

 The <span style="color:red"> Books </span> channel streams bids and asks for a given trading pair on given exchange.
-Currently, only the Bitfinex exchange is supported for this feature.
+Note, Binance is currently not supported in  <span style="color:red"> Books </span>

 Field | Type | Exchanges Supporting
 ------| -------| --------